dougeby/IntuneDocs/intune/compliance-policy-create-android-for-work.md

 ---
 # required metadata

-title: Create compliance policy for Android for Work
+title: Create Android for Work compliance policy
-titleSuffix:
+titleSuffix: Microsoft Intune
-description: Learn how to create a compliance policy for Android for Work devices."
+description: Create an Intune device compliance policy for Android for Work devices so you can specify requirements that a device must meet to be compliant.
 keywords:
 author: msmimart
 ms.author: mimart